Suspects wanted after attempted carjacking, shooting at Gibson’s Donuts

 According to police, the victim had just purchased donuts at the 760 Mount Moriah Road location aroud 2 a.m.
 Sunday when three men in their early 20s approached.
 They were all wearing black clothing with ski masks, the victim said.

 That’s when the man in front pulled out a gun and demanded the victim’s keys.
 The victim turned and started running to the door of Gibson’s Donuts, followed by a barrage of gunfire.

 Neither the victim nor any of the five employees inside were struck, but bullets did strike the business.
+At least two bullets pierced the outside window before damaging several doughnut showcases.

-Monday morning, the shop was open and customers were inside, but a front window was left shattered.
-The owner said he is considering taking extra security measures including hiring a guard during the overnight hours and installing more security cameras.
+Monday morning, the shop was open and customers were inside.
+Owner Don DeWeese said the employee involved were shook up.
+He’s now considering taking extra security measures including hiring a guard during the overnight hours and installing more security cameras.

+As for the suspects, they took off in a silver Chevrolet Equinox.
 If you know anything about this incident, call Crime Stoppers at (901) 528-CASH.